 SKD-120 Concepts of Individualized Learning (0 credit) provides weekly engagement with an academic coach to identify interests and explore strengths, applying this knowledge to the development of a personal academic plan, study skills and time management techniques, professional and personal growth goal setting, campus engagement and self-reflection.

-SKD-125 College Foundations (0.3 credit) familiarizes students with the skills and methods of study that lead to competence in college coursework.
-Course activities include self-assessment and reflection to determine strategies that increase satisfaction and success in the college environment.
+SKD-125 Learning Lab (0.5 credit) focuses on developing constructive learning habits and techniques to achieve academic pursuits and foster lifelong learning.
+Units highlight a variety of study strategies, which students experiment with and apply to other courses in which they are concurrently enrolled.
+Results are presented through written, oral, or graphic reports that encourage collaboration and participation in educational communities.
+Designed for all levels of learners but may be particularly beneficial for first-year students and sophomores.

 A provisionally admitted student must successfully complete one of these three choices, and maintain a GPA above the College’s Minimum GPA Levels (p.
-43), to have their provisional status removed.
+57), to have their provisional status removed.
 Failure to do so in the first semester of enrollment will subject students to academic probation for the second semester.